 Eventually you take on the Nazgul (with elf assassin lady’s help).
 First you fight Helm Hammerhand, who is apparently a Nazgul now.
 His daughter got kidnapped, Sauron and Celbrimbor gave him a ring, he went berserk and murdered his daughter and that made him into a Nazgul.
 The lore rewriting gets worse – the next Nazgul you fight is Isildur.
 THE Isildur.
 Apparently Sauron (who is still able to manifest even after Isildur chopped his ring finger off for some reason) stuck a Ring on Isildur after he died and made him a Nazgul.
 Anyway you use the New Ring to take control of him, but then Talion decides that enslaving Nazgul is wrong, so he stabs him in the face.
 Celebrimbor is pissed at this, so he stops possessing Talion and possesses Eltariel instead.
 She is down for it because it means they can go use the New Ring to take over Sauron’s brain.

 Talion has a vision of Stupid Sexy Shelob, who inspires him by insulting him.
 Apparently she did all this in order to ensure Celebrimbor didn’t conquer Middle Earth, because Shelob is a good guy in this for some reason.
 (Also there is a cutscene you can unlock by collecting enough collectibles that strongly implies she and Sauron were boning.)
 Talion grabs Isildur’s ring (which fell to the ground after he was stabbed in the face) and puts it on, getting a new character model.
 Then he goes to Minas Morgul and beats up all the Nazgul and takes over it.
-Menwhile Celebrimbor and Eltariel go to Barad-Dur and fight Sauron.
-Who is able to incarnate and who starts the battle in his elven “Giver of Gifts” form.
+Meanwhile Celebrimbor and Eltariel go to Barad-Dur and fight Sauron, who is able to incarnate and who starts the battle in his elven “Giver of Gifts” form.
 After you hit him a bit he upgrades into armored form.
-After you hit him enough you get to try and dominate him, but then Sauron slices off your finger that has the New Ring (irony!).
-Then they merge into a big fiery mass.
+After you hit him a bit more you get to try and dominate him, but then Sauron slices off your finger that has the New Ring (irony!).
+Then he both combatants merge into a big fiery mass.
 Talion is watching all this through a Palantir that was in Minas Morgul, and he says in VO: “Celebrimbor and Sauron’s wills shall fight for all eternity, as a formless blazing eye looks over Mordor”.

 You then go into a grindy endgame that got a lot of people mad because they thought you needed to use microtransactions to beat it.
 You don’t, you just can use microtransactions to make it a bit less grindy, but also not as fun.
 Anyway, the final ending is that Talion continued causing trouble in Mordor for decades until Isildur’s Other Ring turned him into a full-on Nazgul, and then he Nazgulled it up through LotR and then got to die once Sauron/Celebrimbor did.
 See, it all FITS PERFECTLY INTO THE CANON.